Healthy Homes Assessment Napier

 Home Assessments Napier for Rental Properties

-There are a myriad of concerns you should look for in a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are many concerns to be able to examine during an house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+A few examples are:

 • Is the space under the floor well-insulated?
 Is there a ground moisture barrier present?

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for property owners and landlords.
-For professional advice, call today and book your rental property house assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional guidance, contact us today and book your rental property home evaluation.

 home assessments for rental properties